kgeographer/linking-linked-places/README.md

 * Singular, multipart, cyclical, and duration-defined _timespans_ in _periods_ (**tSpan** in **Period**).
 A Period can be any discrete temporal thing, e.g. an historical period, an event, or a lifespan (of a person, group, country).
 * The tSpan elements _start_ (**s**), _latest start_ (**ls**), _earliest end_ (**ee**), _end_ (**e**) can be ISO-8601 (YYYY-MM-DD, YYYY-MM or YYYY), or pointers to other tSpans or their individual elements.
 For example, **>23.s** stands for '_after the start of Period 23 in this collection_.'
   * Uncertain temporal extents; operators for tSpan elements include: **_before_** (**<**), **_after_** (**>**), **_about_** (**~**), and **_equals_** (**=**).
+* Further articulation of start and end ranges in  **sls** and **eee** elements, respectively.
-* Estimated timespan when no tSpan is defined
+* An estimated timespan when no tSpan is defined
-* Relations between events; so far, _part-of_, and _participates-in_.
+* Relations between events.
+So far, _part-of_, and _participates-in_.
 Further relations including _has-location_ are in development.

+Topotime currently permits the computation of:

+* Intersections (overlap) between between a query timespan and a collection of Periods, answering questions like "what periods overlapped with the timespan \[-433, -344\] (Plato's lifespan possibilities)?" with an ordered list.

 To learn more, check out these and other pages in [the Wiki](https://github.com/ComputingPlace/topotime/wiki) and [the Topotime web page](dh.stanford.edu/topotime)